Since we announced ArcGIS Maps for Power BI (Preview), we've been getting a lot of great questions and positive feedback.

 Let me know if I can be of additional help,

-Click here to read more about the April 2021 Updates!
+Click here to learn more about the August 2022 updates!